themesberg/windows-95-ui-kit/README.md

 - jQuery

-- Header

 - Quality code

-- Free Logo & Images

-- Font Awesome Icons

 - and many others..

 ### Online documentation

-The documentation can be found at [themesberg.com](https://themesberg.com/preview/pixel-lite/docs/introduction.html).
+The documentation can be found at [themesberg.com](https://themesberg.com/preview/windows-95-ui-kit/docs/introduction.html).

 ### Built by Themesberg